-You did it, you finally made that last payment on your debt load, and you are ready to move on to bigger and brighter things.
+You did it, you finally made that last payment and your debt is paid in full!
+Now, you are ready to move on to bigger and brighter things.
 Money management is something you feel you can finally control and understand, which has become an important part of your new financial life.

 But after all of those days, months, and years of waiting for this moment, now that you’re here, what’s next?

 Step 1 – Celebrate